Judge tosses challenge to Florida's 'Don't Say Gay' bill

 ORLANDO, Fla.
-(AP) — For the second time in more than a month, a lawsuit challenging Florida's so-called “don't say gay" legislation restricting teaching on gender identity and sexual orientation in schools has been dismissed by a federal judge.
+(AP) — For the second time in about a month, a lawsuit challenging Florida's so-called “don't say gay" legislation restricting teaching on gender identity and sexual orientation in schools has been dismissed by a federal judge.

 U.S. District Judge Wendy Berger in Orlando on Thursday dismissed a lawsuit brought by LGBTQ students, parents and their families — as well as several civil rights groups — and refused their request for a preliminary injunction to stop the law from being implemented.
 The judge gave the plaintiffs until Nov.
 3 to file an amended lawsuit if they desired.